 |Day 2||Enjoy some of the best views of the park from Las Torres base|

 |Day 3||Hike at Nordenskjold Lake and see incredible hanging glaciers|

 |Day 4||Appreciate the majestic views of French Glacier|

 For those looking to skip the hustle of Santiago, and dive straight into the heart of Chile, this five-day trek in Torres de Paine National Park is an ideal choice.
 Head straight to Puerto Natales to start off your Chile trip.
 Trek the famous ‘W’ trail as you marvel at the sparkling lakes, mighty glaciers and sublime scenery of the park.
 The highlight of the trek is the hike to the base of the Paine Towers, the three geological formations that give the park its name.
 Also, try to spot some of the region’s abundant wildlife, including guanacos, foxes and even pumas during your stay.
 See tour.

-As seen in the itineraries provided above, just one week in Chile or even less is enough to make a memorable trip to country.
+As seen in the itineraries provided above, just one week in Chile or even less is enough to make a memorable trip.
 If you’d like to plan a similar holiday or something completely different for yourself, connect with our Travel Experts in Chile.
 For other recommended itineraries and possible trip durations, check out our guide on how long to spend in Chile.

 Travelling to Chile?
 Chat with a local travel specialist in Chile who can help organize your trip.